DerGuru/The-Resonant/Chapters/P2-11 - Artifact Reaction.md

 “Good,” Lina said.
 “If he doesn’t care, no one else will learn to.”

 The sidewalk’s rhythm was honest: stroller squeak; shoe scuff; a distant tram bell that did not try to be pure.
 Jason kept his jaw loose because Lina had taught him that was how you let the head behave.
-The hum tracked his pace, then lagged a step, then stopped tracking at all—as if the slab had decided that walking was not a language it spoke.
+The hum tracked his pace, then lagged a step, then stopped tracking at all - as if the slab had decided that walking was not a language it spoke.

 > Telemetry. *The object doesn’t project.
 It rings when touched and sulks when ignored.
 It is not a beacon.
 That is excellent news.*